New South Wales State Emergency Service: Emergency support

 The major responsibilities of the NSW SES are for flood (including Flood Rescue), tsunami and storm operations.
 The NSW SES also provides the majority of General Land Rescue effort in the rural parts of the state.
 This includes road crash rescue, vertical rescue, general rescue, bush search and rescue, evidence searches (both metropolitan and rural) and other forms of specialist rescue that may be required due to local threats.
 The Service's trained rescuers also support the full-time emergency services during major disasters.

 The NSW SES also assist other emergency services when they are performing major operations.
 These services include the New South Wales Police Force, NSW Rural Fire Service, Fire and Rescue NSW and New South Wales Ambulance.

-During the 17/18 Financial Year, NSW SES Personnel answered 81,197 calls at the State Operations Centre, including 36,169 calls to the Flood/Storm assistance line (132 500) and its volunteers responded to 18,040 Requests for Assistance (RFAs).
+During the 22/23 Financial Year, NSW SES Personnel answered 113,722 calls at the State Operations Centre.
+Volunteers responded to 47,241 incidents, including 24,043 Storm damage incidents and 1,548 Flood Rescues.